 Neural Occlusion screening involves a combination of hi-tech objective technologies and knowledge to ascertain whether or not a patient possesses a proper bite and stable and adapted TMJ's, and/or if their problem(s) arise from other sources.

 We believe in measuring “TMJ” problems whenever possible.
-Many times the TIMING of your bite is out of alignment and that IS the root cause of your “TMJ” problems.
+Many times the TIMING or the alignment of your bite is incorrect and that IS the root cause of your “TMJ” problems.